Anti-GARP Monoclonal Antibodies for Cancer Therapy

 The Need

 Although immune checkpoint blockade (ICB) has emerged as a promising cancer immunotherapy, a majority of tumors fail to respond to ICB.
-A potential mechanism driving this failed response is the accumulation of TGF-β1 in the tumor microenvironment (TME), which drives immune dysfunction by inducing regulatory T cells (Tregs), while excluding and inhibiting the function of effector CD8+ T cells, among others.
-Given the pleotropic, multifunctional nature of TGF-β, systemic inhibition has multiple side effects and been clinically challenging.
+A potential mechanism driving this failed response is the activation of TGF-β1 in the tumor microenvironment (TME), which drives immune dysfunction by inducing regulatory T cells (Tregs), while excluding and inhibiting the function of effector CD8+ T cells, among others.
+Given the pleotropic, multifunctional nature of TGF-β, its systemic inhibition has multiple side effects and has been a clinically challenging pathway to target.
 As such, developing translatable approaches to inhibit TGFβ locally in the TME is of paramount importance.

 The Technology